Keywords

 Indeterminacy ring; Prime ideal; Maximal ideal; Idempotent; Indeterminacy Boolean ring; semi simple; homomorphism; Indeterminacy Boolean field

 Fuzzy theory is one important of many branches in mathematic.
 Many authors have investigated indeterminacy-based algebraic structures.
 In particular, Smarandache introduced the general framework of (T, I, F)- Indeterminacy structures and explored their algebraic properties.1 In Agboola,2 several fundamental results in lattice theory were developed, forming a structural basis for algebraic systems involving order relations and ideal theory.
 These foundations can be extended to study the behavior of neutrosophic and indeterminacy-based lattices, where it is proved that in Indeterminacy B-Rings every maximal ideal is also a prime ideal (Chalapathi and Madhavi).3 More results related to idempotent elements have been presented in Al-Hamido, A.,4 The property of idempotency plays a central role in Boolean and Indeterminacy B-Rings.
 Ali and Smarandache5 presented a comprehensive survey of neutrosophic and indeterminacy-based algebraic systems, outlining the general framework of Indeterminacy algebra.
 Later, Chalapathi and Madhavi further developed the structural aspects of Indeterminacy B-Rings.
 Also, in,15–17 some information about fuzzy ideal and some definitions in Indeterminacy theory.
 In,6,7 the authors presented an integrated framework of Indeterminacy set.
-The existence of a multiplicative identity e=I in (R ∪ I) guarantees structural stability and allows generalization to broader algebraic contexts.3 Additionally, illustrative examples were presented to highlight cases where idempotency holds or fails, alongside remarks connecting algebraic logic with the structural properties of Indeterminacy B-Rings.8 Thus, this research focuses on Indeterminacy groups, maximal ideals, prime ideals, idempotent, and especially Indeterminacy B-Rings, presenting new results and extending the existing ones to enrich the field of Indeterminacy algebra These insights pave the way for further applications in fuzzy mathematics and the theory of ideals.
-Finally, in the context of algebraic logic, the connections between Indeterminacy rings, Indeterminacy groups have been investigated to highlight the structure of Indeterminacy evaluation rings, their commutativity, and their role in lattice theory.
+The existence of a multiplicative identity e=I in (R ∪ I) guarantees structural stability and allows generalization to broader algebraic contexts.3 Additionally, illustrative examples were presented to highlight cases where idempotency holds or fails, alongside remarks connecting algebraic logic with the structural properties of Indeterminacy B-Rings.8 Thus, this research focuses on Indeterminacy groups, maximal ideals, prime ideals, idempotent, and especially Indeterminacy B-Rings.

-11 Consider S as a non-empty set.
-An Indeterminacy set on X is known as:
+11 Consider S as a non-empty set. an Indeterminacy set on X is known as:

 were